S. Thomas' College, Gurutalawa: History

 S. Thomas' College, Gurutalawa was founded by Dr. R. L. Hayman in 1942, as a branch of S. Thomas' College, Mount Lavinia.
-A farm with some land and buildings was donated to the college by Mr. & Mrs. Leslie de Saram.
+A farm with some land and buildings was donated to the college by Leslie de Saram and his wife.

 Due to the Japanese war threats to Colombo, during World War II, the State Council decided in February 1942 to close all schools in the Colombo District.
-There were over 700 boys at S. Thomas' College, Mount Lavinia and as the Warden explored possibilities of opening branches inland, Mr. and Mrs. Leslie De Seram made the generous offer of their 45 acre farm at Gurutalawa.
+There were over 700 boys at S. Thomas' College, Mount Lavinia and as the Warden explored possibilities of opening branches inland, Leslie De Seram made the generous offer of their 45 acre farm at Gurutalawa.